shreyas-rp/Titanic_Classification/README.md

 jupyter notebook Titanic_Classification__.ipynb
 ```
 ## Procedure
-1. **Data Loading: Load Titanic dataset from 'train.csv', including survival status.
+1. **Data Loading:** Load Titanic dataset from 'train.csv', including survival status.

-2. **Data Preprocessing: Handle missing values, drop 'Cabin', convert 'Age' and 'Embarked', and encode categorical features.
+2. **Data Preprocessing:** Handle missing values, drop 'Cabin', convert 'Age' and 'Embarked', and encode categorical features.

-3. **Data Visualization: Create count plots using seaborn to understand data distribution and feature relationships.
+3. **Data Visualization:** Create count plots using seaborn to understand data distribution and feature relationships.

-4. **Data Splitting: Divide data into features and target labels, then split into training and testing sets.
+4. **Data Splitting:** Divide data into features and target labels, then split into training and testing sets.

-5. **Model Training: Train a Logistic Regression model using training data.
+5. **Model Training:** Train a Logistic Regression model using training data.

-6. **Model Evaluation: Make predictions on training and testing sets, calculate accuracy scores for evaluation.
+6. **Model Evaluation:** Make predictions on training and testing sets, calculate accuracy scores for evaluation.

 # Results
-  - he Jupyter Notebook shows the analysis, visualizations, and evaluation of the Titanic survivor prediction model.
+  - the Jupyter Notebook shows the analysis, visualizations, and evaluation of the Titanic survivor prediction model.
 You can enhance the model's accuracy by trying
     various features, preprocessing methods, and model parameters.

   - Feel free to experiment with different hyperparameters and model architectures to improve accuracy.